 With our immigration law expertise, in the last 18 years, Immigration Law Group LLP has helped thousands of individuals and companies secure Non-Immigrant and Immigrant Visas.
 We achieve legal status for our clients quickly and efficiently, saving corporations time and money.
 And we do it with genuine concern for the wellbeing and dignity of all involved.

 Others do what we do, but they cannot match our passionate dedication to the people we serve.

-After completing the first lottery in March, USCIS selected additional registrations to fill remaining spots of the 85,000 H-1B cap for Fiscal Year 2021 (beginning October 1, 2020).
+After completing the first lottery in March, USCIS selected additional registrations on July 28th (yesterday) to fill remaining spots of the 85,000 H-1B cap for Fiscal Year 2022 (beginning October 1, 2021).